hurlbertlab/dietdatabase/cleaning/cleaning_overview.md

 ```
 In the abbreviated version above, you can see that longitudes and latitudes should range between -180 and 180,
 and the Item_Sample_Size should range between 0 and 10000.
 If you find that there are "true" values greater
-than 10000, simply replace 10000 with the largest value you've found.
+than 10000, simply replace 10000 with the largest verified value you've found.
 Re-source the function
 ```
 source('scripts/database_summary_functions.R')
 ```